WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Description

 Build a real-time collaboration based productivity application that is creative, innovative, and useful.
 The application should be able to solve a real-world problem or make people's lives easier.
+From a shared To-Do List to sophisticated platforms akin to Google Jamboard and Notion, the possibilities for collaborative productivity are vast and exciting.

 Follow the steps below to complete this challenge:

-1. Come up with a unique and innovative idea for a real-time collaboration based productivity application .
+1. Come up with a unique and innovative idea for a real-time collaboration based productivity application.
 2. Design a user interface and user experience that is both visually appealing and easy to use.
-3. Allow users to give and receive feedback on each other's work in real time.
-4. Implement Authentication and Registration.
+3. Implement Authentication and Registration.

 ### Bonus Feature(s):
-1. Implement Role Based Access Control where you define the following roles with their permissions.
+1. Implement Role Based Access Control.
-Admin:
-Delete activities by member.
-Can remove members.
-Send and receive messages.
-Member:
-Send and receive messages.
+2. Allow users to give and receive feedback on each other's work in real time.

 ### Useful resources:
 These links might give you a direction